 While considered a best practice within the higher education community, holistic review is laborintensive and time-consuming.
-UCLA is fortunate to have extensive school and curriculum information available for California high schools (available curriculum such as AP/IB/Honors courses, California Dept. of Education data, etc.), but continues to be challenged by a lack of similar information from schools throughout the U.S. and abroad.
+UCLA is fortunate to have extensive school profile and curriculum information available for California high schools (available curriculum such as AP/IB/Honors courses, California Dept. of Education data, etc.), but continues to be challenged by a lack of similar information from schools throughout the United States (US) and abroad.
 Reviewing international applications requires additional expertise, making the reading load challenging.
 The dearth of school-related information makes it difficult to evaluate non-California students within the context of their high school opportunities, in the same way that we do for California students.
-The volume of non-resident applications over the past several years has provided additional school-specific historical data, such as percentile ranks of students' GPA or index scores in the context of other applicants from the same school.
-However, this detailed high school info is still lacking when compared to similar data for California high schools.
-UCLA's hope is that UC continues to develop ways to collect and share critical high school information to better inform the review process and continue to demonstrate the Compare Favorably standard approved by BOARS for students admitted from outside of California.
+The volume of nonresident applications over the past several years has provided additional schoolspecific historical data, such as percentile ranks of students' GPA or index scores in the context of other applicants from the same school.
+However, this detailed high school information is still lacking when compared to similar data for California high schools.
+UCLA's hope is that the UC system continues to develop ways to collect and share critical high school information to better inform the review process and continue to demonstrate the Compare Favorably standard approved by BOARS for students admitted from outside of California.
+To supplement the information we have for high schools and student neighborhoods/communities, UCLA has partnered with the